-Follow these tips and perform these workouts to get the best out of your training runs.
+Follow these tips and perform these workouts to get the most out of your training.

 In the early 1980s, while participating in varied running events, I purchased a heart rate monitor.
 Like many other athletes, I did so because it seemed like the vogue thing to do.
 I would monitor my heart rate while running, and I learned a few things.
 For example, I learned that if I kept my heart rate above 170 bpm for a 10-mile run, I would pay dearly the next day with quite a bit of soreness.
 But quite frankly, that’s about all I learned.